sandialabs/snl-progress/README.md

 <img src = "progress/Images/workflow/sim.png" width="660" height="440" alt="Sim" />

 <a id="results"></a>
-**Step 5.** Users can view the results within the application once the simulation is complete.
+**Step 5.** Users may view the results within the application using the results viewer once the simulation is complete.

 <img src = "progress/Images/workflow/results.png" width="660" height="440" alt="Results" />

-Results include reliability indices, plots of hourly load curtailment, hourly solar and wind power generation, hourly energy storage state-of-charge, heat maps of outages across different months of the year and hours of the day.
-The results will also be available in the `Results` folder.
-Some example results are shown below.
+Results are stored in a distinct folder for each run, the timestamp included in the folder name indicating a particular run.
+Some results, including load curtailment, solar and wind generation, and ESS SOC evolution are stored for each sample of the run in distinct folders within the directory created for that run.
+Other results, including system reliability indices, evolution of the LOLP and Coefficient of Variation (COV) across all samples, and heat maps of outages across different months of the year and hours of the day are stored in a separate folder titled `Indices`.
+These results are indicators of overall system reliability health while the results for the individual samples provide insight into the conditions that led to outages for these samples.

 |<img src = "progress/Images/workflow/res_heatmap.png" width="500" height="300" alt="Results" /> | <img src = "progress/Images/workflow/res_ess.png" width="500" height="300" alt="Results" /> |
 |-------------------------|-------------------------|